Rocket Companies UX Designer Salary | $83.2K-$170K+ | Levels.fyi

 The median UX Designer compensation in United States package at Rocket Companies totals $107K per year.
-View the base salary, stock, and bonus breakdowns for Rocket Companies's total compensation packages.
+View the base salary, equity, and bonus breakdowns for Rocket Companies's total compensation packages.
 Last updated: 10/8/2025

 Company